Pooch Coach Bio

 and Rocket Dog Rescue (www.rocketdogrescue.org), where she is also Secretary of the Board.

-Beverly was chosen by Best Friends Animal Society to be their official Dog Trainer for their 2013 SF Bay Area "Strut Your Mutt".
-She's pictured here with Jane Wiedlin from the Gogo's, who emceed the event.
+Beverly was chosen by Best Friends Animal Society to be their official Dog Trainer for their 2013 and 2014 SF Bay Area "Strut Your Mutt" events.
+She's pictured here with Jane Wiedlin from the Gogo's, who emceed the 2013 event.

 She has helped PAWS clients from being evicted from their homes by fixing such issues as incessant barking, housebreaking, and aggression.
 She also gives quarterly training to PAWS volunteers on safe dog handling and works with them on any issues they are having walking clients’ dogs.
 In 2009, she was honored with their “Heart & Soul” volunteer award.